 Short bio:

-My rather long work title is: Assistant Professorial Research Fellow at the Care Policy and Evaluation Centre (formally PSSRU) at the London School of Economics and Political Science.
+I work at the Care Policy and Evaluation Centre at the Department of Health Policy, London School of Economics and Political Science.

-I was co-author of the World Alzheimer Report 2016, which considered how to improve health care coverage for people living with dementia.
+I was co-author of the World Alzheimer Report 2016, which considered how to improve health care coverage for people living with dementia, as well as the World Alzheimer Reports for 2019 and 2024 which focused on dementia stigma and awareness.
 I was member of the World Health Organisation (WHO) Guideline Development Group for Risk reduction guidelines for cognitive decline and dementia and have been a consultant for WHO’s Department of Ageing and Life Course and the Inter-American Development Bank.

 A list of my academic publications is available here.